omniflex-io/omniflex-express-todo-list-boiler/modules/membership-subscriptions/TECH_REQUIREMENTS.md

   - Cannot be deleted or archived
 - Current membership mapping:
   - Created automatically with default membership if none exists
+  - Updated after any record creation or update
+  - When multiple valid records exist for a user, use the one with highest rank
-  - Updated during membership scan
+  - Membership scan process follows the same logic
   - Always returns a valid membership

 ### Response Format